13 February 2018

 ICARUS intends to research global migration flows of animals – small animals such as birds and bats will be the focus at first.
 Tiny transmitters, which weigh less than five grams and are known as tags, collect information on their migratory behaviour and transmit this to the International Space Station (ISS).
 Entered into a database, the aim is to help protect animals, better understand Earth’s climate and the spread of diseases as well as helping to practise more sustainable agriculture.

-The ICARUS antenna, which is to be installed on the outside of the Russian Zvezda module on the International Space Station (ISS) in August 2018, had to be prepared for its space mission.
-In addition to thermal tests, high-frequency tests of the antennas in Ilmenau were also on the programme.
-The antenna block consists of three receiving antennas up to two metres long and one transmitting antenna.
-The receiving antennas can receive data from more than 15 million transmitters worldwide, anywhere on Earth.
+The ICARUS antenna, installed on the outside of the Russian Zvezda module on the ISS on 15 August 2018, had to be prepared for its space mission.
+In addition to thermal tests, radio frequency tests of the antennas in Ilmenau (photo) were also on the programme.
+The antenna block consists of three up to two-metre-long receiving and one transmitting antenna.
+Receive antennas can receive data from more than 15 million transmitters worldwide, anywhere in the world.

 Focus: Space, International Space Station, wildlife observation, climate change, nature conservation